samulipo/samulipo.github.io/presentations.md

 # Upcoming talks

 - 2023-12: TBA.
 Workshop on Computational Models in Social Epistemology.
 Ruhr University Bochum.
 - 2023-12: TBA.
+Mini-conference & book launch - Research Handbook on Nudge and Society.
+El-Erian Institute, University of Cambridge. (w/ Ralph Hertwig)
+- 2023-12: TBA.
 The theoretical foundations of interdisciplinarity symposium, Collegium for Advanced Studies, University of Helsinki.
 - 2023-10: TBA.
 Strategic Organization Design, University of Southern Denmark.

 # Recent Talks

 - 2023-07: *The division of cognitive labor and the structure of interdisciplinary problems.* ISSI workshop "Reflecting on Interdisciplinary Teams", online talk.
 - 2023-06: *Diversity-trumps-ability theorem and epistemic democracy.* Institutional Epistemology Workshop 2023, University of Helsinki
 - 2023-05: *Science studies as a social science*.
 Nordic Network for the Science of Science, DIAS, University of Southern Denmark. (w/ Petri Ylikoski)
 - 2023-05: *Modeling cognitive diversity in group problem solving*.
 Philosophy of Cognitive Science seminar, University of Warsaw.